-These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized treat.
+These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized chocolate + peanut butter treat.

-I love them because not only do they have chocolate and peanut butter, but also contain coconut oil which I try to get in a serving each day.
+I love them because not only do they have the chocolate + peanut butter combination, but also contain healthy fat from coconut oil which I try to get in a serving each day.

-Both recipes would be great to use with my homemade peanut butter recipe if you have never made your own peanut butter.
+Both recipes would be great to use with my homemade peanut butter recipe and is super easy to make, even if you’ve never made your own peanut butter.

-The organic coconut flour I use is from Tropical Traditions and comes in a 2 lb bag and is one of my favorite gluten-free flours to use.
+The organic coconut flour I use is from Thrive Market and is one of my favorite gluten-free flours to use.

 5 Fast Facts About Peanuts (Peanut Butter):*